keptn/spec/design_docs/selfhealing_featuretoggle.md

 Now, if the response time of your service is slower than defined in your SLOs, the monitoring tool will send out an alert (problem ticket) to Keptn.
 Keptn on the other hand will find that there is a remediation set for the affected service (defined in the remediation.yaml file).
 Thus, Keptn will trigger the remediation, by making an API call to the feature toggle server and set the toggle to the desired state described in the remediation action.
 Afterwards, Keptn will send out a `sh.keptn.events.deployment-finished` event (TODO verify what is correct event type) to verify via the Keptn quality gates if the remediation access was successful.

-# **ACTION ITEMS for implementation**

-*   Setup Unleash server for demo
-*   Integrate Feature toggle into demo application
-*   Build featuretoggle action for remediation service (in Keptn core)
-*   Provide load generation script (for demo)
-*   Provide instructions to setup custom alerting rule in Dynatrace (not yet available via API)

 # Open Issues to be discussed